Cepton

 2. Overview

-This document outlines the data communication protocol for Vista-X and Nova series of lidars produced by Cepton.
+This document outlines the data communication protocol for Nova series of lidars produced by Cepton.

 There are three general type of communications supported by Cepton's lidar sensors: